 Offers insurance coverage verification, pre-care assessment, a care plan and additional support to children and their families.

 This Southfield organization provides families supportive, educational and referral services.
-Founded by former Detroit Tiger Jimmie Price and wife Lisa after their son was diagnosed.
+Founded by former Detroit Tigers catcher Jimmie Price and wife, Lisa, after their son was diagnosed.

 Online support and information

-Browse this United Kingdom site, where much of the leading research on Asperger’s and girls is happening.
+Browse this United Kingdom site, where much of the leading research about Asperger’s is gathered.

-This advocacy and information site for those affected by ASDs offers details on walk events, outreach, grants, tools and a trove of additional support and information for parents.
+This advocacy and information site for those affected by ASDs offers details about walk events, outreach, grants, tools and a trove of additional support and information for parents.

-Explore the latest news on autism and ASD research, plug into the autism community and much more at the home of the highly recognizable Autism Awareness Puzzle Ribbon.
+Explore the latest news about autism and ASD research, plug into the autism community and much more at the home of the highly recognizable Autism Awareness Puzzle Ribbon.

 A comprehensive list of books showcasing information and tools for parents and those affected by ASD.